privacybydesign/irma-frontend-packages/examples/browser/yivi-frontend/README.md

 npm run build
 ```

-To run this example, you need the [`yivi` CLI tool](https://github.com/privacybydesign/yivigo/releases/latest).
+To run this example, you need the [`irma` CLI tool](https://github.com/privacybydesign/irmago/releases/latest).
 You can start the IRMA server to run this example in the following way:

 ```bash